 roles/editor roles all have this

 permission, so use those roles wisely.
-Read more about Kubernetes Engine
+Read more about GKE

 Disable Authentication with a preprovisioned Client Certificate

 With certificate authentication, a client presents a certificate that the API server verifies with the specified certificate authority.
-In Kubernetes Engine, client certificates are signed by the cluster root Certificate Authority.
+In GKE, client certificates are signed by the cluster root Certificate Authority.